sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 > assuming we always use big bars before small bars.
 Return -1 if it can't be done.
 >
 > The input of the program is thus the number of small bars, the number of big bars,
-> and the total amount of kilos to store.
+> and the total number of kilos to store.

 And these were the classes we derived after applying the category/partition method: